Tall, stiffly formal in the high stock he wore around his jowls, James Buchanan was the only president who never married.

 Presiding over a rapidly dividing nation, Buchanan did not quite grasp the political realities of the time.
 Relying on constitutional doctrines to close the widening rift over slavery, he failed to understand that the North would not accept constitutional arguments which favored the South.
 Nor did he realize how sectionalism had realigned political parties: the Democrats split; the Whigs were destroyed, giving rise to the Republicans.

-Born into a well-to-do Pennsylvania family in 1791, Buchanan, a graduate of Dickinson College, was gifted as a debater and learned in the law.
-He was elected five times to the House of Representatives; then, after an interlude as minister to Russia, served for a decade in the Senate.
-He became Polk’s secretary of state and Pierce’s minister to Great Britain.
-Service abroad helped to bring him the Democratic nomination in 1856 because it had exempted him from involvement in bitter domestic controversies.
+Born into a well-to-do Pennsylvania family on April 23, 1791, Buchanan, a graduate of Dickinson College, was gifted as a debater and learned in the law.
+He was elected five times to the House of Representatives; then, after an interlude as minister to Russia, served for more than a decade in the Senate.
+He became James K. Polk’s secretary of state and Franklin Pierce’s minister to Great Britain.
+Service abroad helped to bring him the Democratic nomination in 1856 because it had removed him from domestic crises and kept his political opinions fairly private.

 As president-elect, Buchanan thought the crisis would disappear if he maintained a sectional balance in his appointments and if he could persuade the people to accept constitutional law as the Supreme Court interpreted it.
 The Court was considering the legality of restricting slavery in the territories, and two justices hinted to Buchanan what the decision would be.

 Thus, in his Inaugural Address the president referred to the territorial question as “happily, a matter of but little practical importance” since the Supreme Court was about to settle it “speedily and finally.”
-Two days later Chief Justice Roger B. Taney delivered the Dred Scott decision, asserting that Congress had no constitutional power to deprive persons of their property rights in slaves in the territories.
-Southerns were delighted, but the ruling created a furor in the North.
+Two days later, Chief Justice Roger B. Taney delivered the Dred Scott decision, which ruled that African Americans were not citizens and had no standing to sue for freedom.
+The court also found the Missouri Compromise of 1820 unconstitutional, stating that Congress did not have the power to outlaw slavery in the territories.

 Buchanan decided to end the troubles in Kansas by urging the admission of the territory as a slave state.
 This further angered the Republicans and alienated members of his own party.
 Kansas remained a territory.

-Sectional strife rose to such a pitch in 1860 that the Democratic Party split into northern and southern wings, each nominating its own candidate for the presidency.
-Consequently, when the Republicans nominated Abraham Lincoln, it was almost a foregone conclusion that he would be elected even though his name appeared on no southern ballot.
+These events intensified sectional tensions so much that in 1860 the Democratic Party split into northern and southern wings, each nominating its own candidate for the presidency.
+Consequently, when the Republicans nominated Abraham Lincoln, it was almost a foregone conclusion that he would be elected even though his name did not appear on most southern states’ ballots.
 Rather than accept a Republican administration, the southern “fire-eaters” advocated secession.

 Buchanan, dismayed and hesitant, denied the legal right of states to secede but held that the federal government legally could not prevent them.
 He hoped for compromise, but secessionist leaders did not want it.